-To report a bug or make a suggestion, email Support omit this @ omit this NimbleText.com
+To request support or make a suggestion, email Supportomit this @ omit this NimbleText.com

 This is the introductory help page.
 For detailed help, you might need an in-depth article, such as:

 NimbleText is the world's simplest code generator.
 It formats your data using the patterns you supply.